Hong Kong: Court convicts 7 men over Yuen Long attack | DW | 22.07.2021

 The men were found guilty of rioting as well as wounding with intent or conspiracy to wound with intent.

-Judge Eddie Yip said the attackers had "collectively lost their minds" and heavy sentences were required because of the impact of the violence on the community.
+Judge Eddie Yip said the attacks were "indiscriminate" in nature, and that attackers had "collectively lost their minds."

-"They collectively took the law into their own hands and put residents in extreme terror," Yip said.
+"They collectively took the law into their own hands and put residents in extreme terror," Yip added.

-Dubbed the 'Yuen Long' mob attacks, more than hundred men dressed in white and wielding sticks had pounced on pro-democracy supporters at a train station in Yuen Long, a town close to the rural border with mainland China.

 The attackers injured at least 45 people, including ordinary commuters and reporters.